tylerharter/cs301-projects/spring19/lab4/README.md

 1. Complete text book exercise 7-2.

+(note: don't run `eval` on input you don't 100% trust!
+Details of what could go wrong can be read about here (https://nedbatchelder.com/blog/201206/eval_really_is_dangerous.html))

 This exercise was chosen because it gives you practice with skills critical for the next project.
 You'll be glad you did this quick exercise and had a chance to ask the TAs questions before tackling the larger assignment!

 ### New skills for the project

 Finally, the project asks you to use two things we've not talked about in lecture or in the slides.
 They're pretty easy, but we want to give you a chance to try them out in lab first.

 In the project, you will be asked to read input from the user and check it against another string for a match.
-As you have noticed, however,
+As you have noticed, however.

 ```
 "answer" != "Answer"